 William Edgar Gillard's father, Robert Dyer Gillard, was born in 1830 in Martock, Somerset.
 He came to Victoria in 1854 as a sergeant in the army.
 He died one year before his son William Edgar, in 1905, aged 75.

-William Edgar Gillard's mother was Martha McGrath, who was born in Tipperary.
+William Edgar Gillard's mother Martha McGrath was born in Tipperary.

-Ethel May Hill was the daughter of William Samuel Hill and Margaret Roberts.
-William Samuel Hill was born in Launceston, Tasmania.
+Ethel May Hill's father William Samuel Hill was born in Launceston, Tasmania.

 Garry Michael Gillard's mother, Mary Linda Robertson, was born 24 November 1915, at 82 Maud St Geelong, Victoria.